SBCV/Blender-Addon-Photogrammetry-Importer/README.md

 Tested for Blender 2.81.
 There is an older version of the addon available for Blender 2.79 that allows to import NVM files - see the [2.79 branch](https://github.com/SBCV/Blender-Import-NVM-Addon/tree/blender279).

-## Camera Alignment
-If you experience problems aligning the cameras with the point cloud, make sure to use the *latest* version and read [Ensure Camera and Point Alignment](doc/markdown/alignment.md).

 ## Getting Started
 - [Tutorial Video](https://www.youtube.com/watch?v=BwwaT2scoP0)
 - [Installation Instructions](doc/markdown/installation.md)